Bangladesh, the world’s seventh most populated country, is moving to provide its over 150 million people with official birth certificates.

 “[The] birth registration act of 2004 makes it mandatory for every citizen to possess a valid official birth certificate by 2009,” said ABM Saiful Islam Chowdhury, director of the country’s Birth and Death Registration Project, which is supported by the UN Children’s Fund (UNICEF) and funded by the Netherlands and the European Commission.

 The government declared 3 July as Birth Registration Day to highlight the importance of birth registration for every child and adult, with support from UNICEF and Plan International, an international development agency working with and for children.
-Exploitation

 The near absence of birth certificates hitherto has often been cited for the proliferation of various forms of child abuse, exploitation and deprivation, say experts.

-“Only those who migrated overseas had to have one [birth certificate] issued by the appropriate authorities in their places of birth,” said Muhammad Obaidullah, former director of the Institute of Statistical Research and Training
+“Only those who migrated overseas had to have one [birth certificate] issued by the appropriate authorities in their places of birth,” said Muhammad Obaidullah, former director of the Institute of Statistical Research and Training at Dhaka University.

 Photo: Shamsuddin Ahmed/IRIN